-Consultation on the framework plan began in 2017 and a final version is now being shared with the community ahead of finalisation in spring 2021.
-Once agreed, proposals for individual sites will be considered through the planning process.
+Consultation on the Framework Plan began in 2017 and a final version was shared with the community earlier this year.
+The Framework Plan will be finalised this year and once agreed, proposals for individual sites will be considered through the planning process.

 What is a framework plan?